Code-Institute-Submissions/Simon-game-milestone/README.md

 5. Played full game to ensure alert text box shows at the end of the game and winner sound is played,
 6. Missed sequence to check alert text box shows incorrect message and sequence is repeated, validated on Devtools Console checking the original sequence,
 7. Pressed multiple times the start button to ensure that button is turned off after it is pressed.
+8. Tested navbar buttons, all directing to correct Pages
+9. Tested Contact Form:
+    * Left Name empty, cannot submit form
+    * Place no email error message displayed
+    * Place email without @ symbol error message displayed
+    * submit form, message received on my email inbox

 ##### Bugs/errors
 1. I had to start over the javascript code multiple times due to errors on javascript code.
 2. Based on other users the start and Stop buttons are too small on mobile, adjusted size of the font to 30px
 3. Sounds were confusing for new users
-4. Game pag was closer to right side, adjusted padding so that game pad is centered
+4. Game pad was closer to right side, adjusted padding so that game pad is centered
+5. When screen resolution is bellow 400px game is cut off

 ## Deployment